 Each state was given a score between 0 and 100 for each metric, with 100 being the safest.
 This score was used to determine which states are the safest in the U.S.

-Maine ranks third for the safest states with a score of 62.53.
-Maine ranks second for Personal & Residential Safety and Emergency Preparedness.
-Maine has the lowest number of assaults per capita of any state in the U.S. Maine has the lowest violent crime rate overall than any other state, and has the fourth-lowest property crime rate as well.
+With a score of 66.02, Maine is the safest U.S. state.
+Maine ranks first for Personal & Residential Safety, Road Safety, and Emergency Preparedness.
+Maine has the lowest number of assaults per capita of any state in the U.S. Maine has the lowest violent crime rate overall than any other state and has the fourth-lowest property crime rate as well.

-Utah ranks fourth just below Maine with a score of 62.48.
-Utah ranks second for Workplace Safety, sixth for Emergency Preparedness, and seventh for Road Safety.
-Utah has the fourth-lowest total loss from climate disasters per capita and the lowest percentage of drunk driving fatalities in the U.S. Law enforcement credits the community for looking out for each other and being involved in keeping the community safe.
+Utah ranks fourth on the safest states list with a score of 61.71.
+Utah ranks fourth for Workplace Safety, sixth for Emergency Preparedness, and seventh for Road Safety.
+Utah is tied with North Dakota, Vermont, New Hampshire, Hawaii, and Iowa for the lowest unemployment rate.
+Utah has the fourth-lowest total loss from climate disasters per capita, and the lowest percentage of drunk driving fatalities in the U.S. Law enforcement credits the community for looking out for each other and being involved in keeping the community safe.

-Massachusetts’s score of 58.98 makes it’s the ninth-safest state in the U.S. Massachusetts ranks first for Financial Safety and second for Road Safety.
-Furthermore, Massachusetts has the fewest fatalities per 100 million vehicle miles of travel and the fewest share of uninsured people in its population.
-Massachusetts also has the fourth-lowest bullying incidence rate.
+Massachusetts's score of 58.98 makes it's the seventh-safest state in the U.S. Massachusetts ranks first for Financial Safety and second for Road Safety.
+Massachusetts is the country's most educated state and the third-highest median household income of $85,843.
+This allows the state to have the third-highest percentage of adults with rainy-day funds.
+Massachusetts has the fewest fatalities per 100 million vehicle miles of travel and the fewest share of uninsured people in its population.